 It's still 8 months to go before your December 2020 CFA exam.
 Since you're reading this post – you must have already registered or you're thinking about it.
 You're about to start your preparation soon.
-But before you get down to books, you need to arrange your own CFA level 1 study schedule allowing for:
+But before you get down to books, you need to arrange your own level 1 CFA exam study schedule which would factor in:

 - your strengths,